slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 ```

 <span class="description">
-A Widget footer that custom text and an optional icon.
+A Widget footer that displays custom text and an optional icon.

 </span>